ShihanZENG/Awesome-DSDO/README.md

 ### Prerequisites

-This repository is mainly for MSc e-Business Management stduents, specifically stduents from DSDO specialism.
+This repository is mainly for MSc e-Business Management students, specifically students from DSDO specialism.
 For using this repository, we assume that you have basic knowledge about Python and data science.
 This repository is not replacing the module content, but as additional resources for DSDO students.

 ### Installation

-All the resources are Python based.
+All the resources are Python-based.
 You are expected to install Python locally or have access to Python IDE on cloud.
 Please check the below tutorial for Python installation.

 <!-- ROADMAP -->